TheArjunAgarwal/haskell2025/chapters-typ/ch06_polymorphism.typ

 == Functions on Functions

-I have already given examples of couple of functions, whose arguments themselves are functions.
+We have already seen examples of a couple of functions whose arguments themselves are functions.
 The most recent ones being @code_of_curry_and_uncurry, both of them take functions as inputs and return functions as outputs (note that our definition takes in functions and values, but we can always use partial application), these functions can be thought of as useful operations on functions.

 Another very useful example, that a lot of us have seen is composition of functions, when we allow functions as inputs, composition can be treated like a function:
 ```